-Is the Gangs of New York a true story?
+Is Gangs of New York a true story?

-The movie starts with Bill the Butcher killing the leader of an Irish gang named Priest Vallon played by Liam Nesson in the 1850s.
-The 'Priest' s son Amsterdam Vallon returns to the Five-Points, and plots revenge against Bill the Butcher for killing his father, during the American Civil War.
+The movie starts with Bill the Butcher killing an Irish gang named Priest Vallon, played by Liam Nesson in the 1850s.
+The 'Priest' s son Amsterdam Vallon returns to the Five-Points, and plots revenge against Bill the Butcher for killing his father during the American Civil War.
 Di Caprio’s character successfully ingratiates himself into Bill's mob, but he does not reveal his true identity.

 The movie's plot is driven by both his desire to kill Bill and his growing admiration for the man.
-In the finale of the movie, Amsterdam confronts Bill the Butcher and his gang during the historic Anti-Draft riots of 1863.
+In the movie's finale, Amsterdam confronts Bill the Butcher and his gang during the historic Anti-Draft riots of 1863.
 Amsterdam kills the gang leader and leaves for a new life in San Francisco.
-The movie was roughly based on the book by Herbert Asbury's, The Gangs of New York.
-This book is controversial, and many critics believe that Asbury sensationalized the period and his that his book is riddled with inaccuracies.
+The movie was roughly based on Herbert Asbury's book, The Gangs of New York.
+This book is controversial, and many critics believe that Asbury sensationalized the period and that his book is riddled with inaccuracies.

 The Five Points neighborhood was a real-life area.
 It was the most notorious slum in New York, and it was crime-ridden and a center of prostitution in the city.
 Gambling and bare-knuckle boxing were common in Five Points.
 In the motion picture, several gangs controlled the area for the political bosses who ran the city at this time.
 The gangs ensured that people would vote for these bosses.
 The movie portrays these bosses as ruthless and corrupt.

 This aspect of the film was largely accurate, and the Five Points was a center of criminality and corruption in the city until it was torn down in the early 20th century.
-It also captures the terrible conditions in which people lived and the filth and squalor that they had to endure.
-The movie also captures the varied population of the area, in particular, the many Irish immigrants, who had fled the Great Irish Famine (1845-1850).
+It also captures the terrible conditions in which people lived and the filth and squalor they had to endure.
+The movie also captures the varied population of the area, particularly the many Irish immigrants who had fled the Great Irish Famine (1845-1850).

 The movie shows Five Points as a place of unrelieved squalor and poverty, but in fact, the area by the 1860s had significantly improved.
-Evangelical Christian missionaries concerned with the sinfulness of the Five Points had managed to persuade the New York city authorities to improve conditions in the slum.
+Evangelical Christian missionaries concerned with the Five Points' sinfulness had managed to persuade the New York city authorities to improve conditions in the slum.
 Scorsese’s portrayal of the area is not accurate as the neighborhood was a far better place than it had been in the 1830s and 1840s.

 Another glaring inaccuracy in the 2002 movie was the presence of catacombs under the Five Points district.
 Bill the Butcher and the other gangs are shown as practically literally living underground.
 However, there were no catacombs in the neighborhood.
 Scorsese added these caves for dramatic effect.
 While the catacombs did not exist, they were a compelling setting for the movie.

-Even though Five Points was poor, it was not that violent and murder was rare.
-At this time there was hardly a murder a month in all of New York.
-New York is currently one the safest cities in the United States and it was probably even safer in the 1860s.
+Even though Five Points was poor, it was not that violent, and murder was rare.
+At this time, there was hardly a murder a month in all of New York.
+New York is currently one of the safest cities in the United States, and it was probably even safer in the 1860s.
 The Rise of the Mafia and Prohibition led to a dramatic increase in violence that the city became famous for.

-Scorsese did not seem to understand the nature of the gangs in 19th century New York and assumed that they were similar to modern street gangs such as the Crips and the Bloods and organized criminal organizations such as the Mafia.
-The gangs in New York City, before and during the civil war were primarily political clubs and they often met to talk local politics.
-Their primary focus was political.
+Scorsese did not understand the nature of the gangs in 19th century New York and assumed that they were similar to modern street gangs such as the Crips and the Bloods and organized criminal organizations such as the Mafia.
+Before and during the civil war, the gangs in New York City were primarily political clubs and often met to talk local politics.
+Their primary focus was politics.
 They wanted to get their allies elected.
-There was violence but mostly around election time and this was intended to intimidate their political opponents for the benefit of political bosses such as the infamous Boss Tweed.
+There was violence but mostly around election time, and this was intended to intimidate their political opponents for the benefit of political bosses such as the infamous Boss Tweed.

-The movie concentrates on the battle between the native gang under Bill the Butcher and his mob who are all shown as rapidly anti-Irish.
-While there was violence between the newcomers and natives and in the 1857 riots, the Irish were more often than not battling each other for control of criminal enterprises and for political influence than Nativists.
-While there is some truth in Scorsese’s account of New York’s underworld he took a great deal of dramatic license.
+The movie concentrates on the battle between the native gang under Bill the Butcher and his mob, who are all rapidly anti-Irish.
+While there was violence between the newcomers and natives and in the 1857 riots, the Irish were more often than not battling each other to control criminal enterprises and for political influence than Nativists.
+While there is some truth in Scorsese’s account of New York’s underworld, he took a great deal of dramatic license.

 In the 1860s, there were many well-known and influential gang leaders in New York.
-Indeed, history offers many infamous and colorful characters that could have been used by the makers of the Gangs of New York.
+Indeed, history offers many infamous and colorful characters that could have been used by the Gangs of New York makers.
 However, by and large, the characters are all fictional.
-Bill the Butcher was not a real figure, but he was probably based on William Poole an infamous gang leader from the 1840s.
-Like Bill, he was virulently anti-Catholic and disliked immigrants but he was murdered before the start of the Civil War.
+Bill the Butcher was not a real figure, but he was probably based on William Poole, an infamous gang leader from the 1840s.
+Like Bill, he was virulently anti-Catholic and disliked immigrants, but he was murdered before the Civil War.

-The Irish gang leaders were all entirely fictionalized and none of them had any basis in fact.
-Some have argued that Amsterdam Vallon was based on an Irish-born, gambler, and gangster.
-The love interest of Di Caprio’s character, who is played by Cameron Diaz was another purely fictional character.
+The Irish gang leaders were all entirely fictionalized, and none of them had any basis in fact.
+Some have argued that Amsterdam Vallon was based on an Irish-born gambler and gangster.
+The love interest of Di Caprio’s character, who is played by Cameron Diaz, was another purely fictional character.
 Also, the names of the gangs are not correct.
-For example, the Irish gang is known as the ‘Dead Rabbits’ in the motion picture, but they never existed, they were invented by a newspaperman in the 1850s.
+For example, the Irish gang is known as the ‘Dead Rabbits’ in the motion picture, but they never existed.
+A newspaperman invented them in the 1850s.

-Then in 1863, Congress introduced the draft, and many poor men were drafted into the Union army.
+In 1863, Congress introduced the draft, and many poor men were drafted into the Union army.
 Alternatively, wealthy Northerners were able to evade the draft easily.
-On a hot July day, a mob of mainly Irish men went on a rampage in protest against the draft.
-At first the crowd targeted public buildings’, but they so turned their anger toward the local African-American community.
+On a hot July day, a mob of mainly Irish men went on a rampage protest against the draft.
+At first, the crowd targeted public buildings’, but they so turned their anger toward the local African-American community.

 What started as a protest against the draft became a race riot, and the Irish protestors slaughtered innocent African Americans.
-Several regiments of the Union army were sent to the city by President Lincoln to restore law and order.
+Several regiments of the Union army were sent to President Lincoln to restore law and order.
 Gangs of New York does not accurately portray the Draft Riots in 1863.
 While the film demonstrates the widespread anger against the draft and how its unfairness triggered the riots, it virtually ignored the reality that it morphed into a brutal race riot.
-Instead, the Draft Riot is only used as the dramatic backdrop for the final confrontation between Bill and Amsterdam.
+Instead, the Draft Riot is only used as the dramatic backdrop for Bill and Amsterdam's final confrontation.